gvwilson/sdxjs/src/unit-test/index.md

 ## How can we separate registration, execution, and reporting? {#unit-test-design}

 To start,
-let's use a handful of <span g="global_variable">global variables</span> to record tests and their results:
+let's use a handful of [% g global_variable %]global variables[% /g %] to record tests and their results:

 <div class="include" file="dry-run.js" keep="state" />